 This is unfortunately not possible.
 As the App Store uses a subscription model with very different pricing compared to what is offered directly by busymac.com, and is managed by Apple directly, you would need to subscribe to the App Store separately.
 If your direct purchase was in the last 30 days, you would be entitled for a refund.
 Please contact us so we may refund your copy.
 If your purchase is older than 30 days, we will not be able to process a refund.

-BusyCal and BusyContacts are sold separately on the App Store, and so you will need to subscribe to the products separately..
+BusyCal and BusyContacts are sold separately on the App Store, and so you will need to subscribe to the products separately.
+(Note: BusyContacts is not available on the App Store at the moment).

 Also note that BusyCal iOS is not part of a subscription.
 It is sold separately on the iOS app store for a one-time fee.

-No. While the apps won't function without a valid subscription, your data will remain saved on disk.
-Any data synced to a CalDAV / Exchange service prior to the subscription expiring will remain synced to your online accounts.
+No. While the apps won't function without an active subscription, your data will remain saved on disk - unless of course you manually delete files stored under ~/Library, or use a 3rd party Uninstaller to uninstall BusyCal.
+Any data synced to a CalDAV / Exchange service prior to the subscription's expiry will remain synced to your online accounts.
 BusyCal does not remove / modify / alter any data.

 Apple gives us no control over refunds in any way whatsoever.
 You will need to submit a request to Apple for a refund for any App Store app, including BusyCal and BusyContacts.
 This can be done by signing into reportaproblem.apple.com with your Apple ID.